abe-winter/abe-winter.github.io/_posts/2020-04-17-slocial-media.md

 ## Spam is irrelevant and hard to ignore

 For me, neverending family group texts that begin with someone finding a photo in an old album and notify randomly at night are *pure spam*.
-If muting these means makes me a psychopath, so be it.
+If muting these makes me a psychopath, so be it.
-I don't want to live in a society that ignores my needs to this degree.
 Texting is for timely & emergency communication (I tell everyone) (and am universally ignored).
+We live in a society.

 My point is that the definition of spam is different for everyone.